 Some designs and systems make it more difficult to determine the right distance between them.
 It’s the case here where this small kitchen island and its two attached stools had to fit into a limited space

 Suspended seats such as these ones which come in pairs of two are easier to work with.
 Because they’re incorporated into the island, they can be put away when not in use to save space.

 The last element to take into consideration before purchasing kitchen counter stools is the style.
 Some designs have seat back, others don’t, some have armrests as opposed to others which are simple plus other distinctions such as between swivel and non-swivel stools, upholstered and non-upholstered models, adjustable and stationery designs, etc.

 These stools, for example, have a backrest and a swivel base but they don’t have armrests.
 Their design offers them a rustic-industrial look which pairs well with the exposed brick.

 Traditional bar stool designs usually look something like this, although variations can also be found.
 It seems that these have leather-upholstered seats which offers an elegant look.

-Please note that, in order to stop the spread of COVID-19, your order may be delayed.
+Please note that, in order to stop the spread of COVID-19, we are working with a limited staff and hence your order may be delayed.
 There is a chance that we may not be able to ship some of the products (temporarily) as some of our suppliers are not operational.
 You may contact us before placing an order to inquire about a specific product by clicking HERE.